Azure/azure-rest-api-specs/specification/iotsecurity/resource-manager/readme.md

-# Security Center
+# IoT Security

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Security.
+This is the AutoRest configuration file for IoT Security.

 ---